plehatron/contacts-app/README.md

 ## User Stories

 **1.1.
-As a user I can create or edit a contact, which includes the first name, last name, profile photo, email, favorite check, and one or more telephone numbers with labels.**
+As a user I can create or edit a contact, which includes the first name, last name, profile photo, email, favourite check, and one or more telephone numbers with labels.**

 Notes: